Manolo Villalba is one of the recent Lanza Artesanos in the Canary Islands

 "The Shepherd's leap is our

 probably in the genes"

 "The Canarians are clever, they jump with the ease of a goat in inaccessible, rocky areas and dangerous ravines around - it's hard to believe".
 Wrote this anno 1455 Alvise because cada Mosto in the "Libro da primera navigatione per l ´ Oceano" on the Salto del Pastor.
 To this day, residents of the Canary Islands as once the goat herders with the Lance through the often impassable terrain - Manolo Villalba on La Palma is one of them jumping.
 Also, he is one of the very few craftsmen of the archipelago, Yet the art of making of Lance for the shepherds leap master.
-During the visit in his workshop in El Paso Manolo gave us a few stories about the Lanza and tells about the Salto del Pastor…
+A visit to his workshop in El Paso Manolo gave us some stories about the Lanzas and the Salto del Pastor told ...

 Manolo Villalba is ´ n ´ roll band on La Palma as a frontman of the rock Tihuya Cats known.
 That of Ibrahim builds rods for the shepherds leap, only a few know.
 The 47 manufactures the Lanza on traditional art with the same materials and tools such as the ancients.
 Manolo reported, He is one of the last Lance in the Canary Islands today: